 Streusel Topping

-- 1 1/4 cups rolled oats if you need the streusel to be gluten free, use gluten-free rolled oats
+- 1 1/4 cups rolled oats certified gluten-free

 - 1/2 cup almond flour